A CommunityFirst approach to co-designing humanitarian health strategies with communities

 Creating tools for co-designing humanitarian programs

-Piloting, Monitoring and Evaluation, and Advocacy in diverse contexts
+Participatory Monitoring and Evaluation in diverse contexts

-The CommunityFirst Guideline is being piloted in partnership with MSF teams and communities in diverse humanitarian contexts, such as complex emergencies, sexual and gender-based violence, and other situations of violence.
-The initiative seeks to facilitate a Participatory Monitoring, Evaluation and Learning process that is driven by the community’s perceptions of health and progress.
-This initiative advocates for the greater involvement of communities in the co-design of health programs.
+The CommunityFirst approach has been piloted in partnership with MSF teams and communities in diverse humanitarian contexts, such as complex emergencies, sexual and gender-based violence, and other situations of violence.

 Key Impacts of our work